 - Pretty in Pink

-The theme can also be a chance to highlight a teen’s personal interests.
+The theme can also be a chance to highlight a teen’s interests.
 For instance, if she rides horses, you can go with an equestrian theme.
 If she loves to read, base the theme on her favorite novel.
 You can even go with a favorite color, song, movie, or sport to personalize the party.

-Since some sweet 16's are as elaborate as weddings, consider attending a bridal fair.
+Since some sweet 16 parties are as elaborate as weddings, consider attending a bridal fair.
 This is a great opportunity to compare prices among caterers, disc jockeys, and other service providers.

 Invite Your Guests

-For sweet 16's, some like to follow the tradition of hand-delivering the invites.
+For sweet 16 parties, some like to follow the tradition of hand-delivering the invites.
 The birthday girl could do it herself or enlist the help of friends, such as a cheer squad that does a chant outside each guest’s house.

 Choose foods that are easy to eat standing up.
 Guests likely will be milling about rather than sitting down for a formal meal.